IRL2/nanover-docs/source/concepts/applications.rst

 #######

 Users may share their presence in the virtual space by creating and continuously updating an "avatar".
-For example, in the iMD-VR application, each VR client shares their head and hand positions for others to see.
+For example, in the iMD-XR application, each XR client shares their head and hand positions for others to see.

 Avatars are exchanged via the shared state as a dictionary under keys of the form